Traffic Violations FAQ

 First of all, Murphy’s Law says that if you try to squeak under the radar and drive without a license, you’ll get caught and just make things worse.

-Your best bet is to work with an attorney who has experience protecting the driving privileges of people in your shoes.
+Your best bet is to work with a lawyer who has experience protecting the driving privileges of people in your shoes.
 We have a firm grasp on the ins and outs of the legal process, and can work to negotiate an outcome that allows you to drive for specific purposes such as going to work, school, or medical appointments.

 I Make A Living Driving Commercially.
 Can You Protect My License?